mellorjc/mellorjc.github.io/rmarkdown.md

 Another good resource is [rmarkdown for scientists](https://rmd4sci.njtierney.com/).

+I have made an example rmarkdown file and associated filters that is suppose to bring together everything I've learned about output both pdf and word documents from the same rmarkdown file.
+It can be found at [example-rmarkdown](https://github.com/mellorjc/example-rmarkdown)

 The pipeline for compiling an rmarkdown document is as follows.
 ![The various stages of compiling a rmarkdown file down to a PDF or a word document](rmarkdown_compile.svg)